 Microsoft leads TV White Space usage as of now

 Microsoft intends to book different unused spectrums and set up base stations that would connect even the remotest areas in Africa.
-The continent has lowest percentage of Internet users though TV and cellphones are everywhere.
+The continent has the lowest percentage of Internet users though TV and cellphones are everywhere.
 People use GPRS to connect to the Internet but that option is costly.
 And in many areas, the cellphone signals cannot reach owing to the terrain.
 With a view to connect such areas and to provide affordable Internet to Africans, Microsoft is teaming up with different companies.
 They are establishing ground stations wherever possible so that there is uninterrupted Internet.

 Infrastructure required to use TV White Space for Internet

-There are no portable Super WiFi devices available at the time of writing this article, so both the Internet provider and users, will have to use an external device to make use of the TV White Space Internet.
+There are no portable Super WiFi devices available at the time of writing this article, so both the Internet provider and users will have to use an external device to make use of the TV White Space Internet.

-As of now, no computer has built in hardware to use TV White Space Internet directly.
-It comes as a fixed device that connects to router and from there, to the computer(s) to provide the Internet access.
+As of now, no computer has built-in hardware to use TV White Space Internet directly.
+It comes as a fixed device that connects to the router and from there, to the computer(s) to provide Internet access.

 Microsoft has not made it clear about the costs and how it intends to reach remotest of Africa or India using the technology but it says that by the end of 2016, Super Wi-Fi will gain much momentum and answers about costs to companies, cost to users, user-devices, and repeaters/towers, etc. will be clearer.

-Since TV White Space is about Internet, it is also applicable to Internet of Things.
+Since TV White Space is about the Internet, it is also applicable to Internet of Things.
 Devices can communicate with each other using the Super WiFi frequencies.